alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ## Elasticsearch

 Elasticsearch is an open source full text RESTful search and analytics engine that allows you to store and search data.
 This is a private beta trial version of the service that is available on request so that we can get feedback.
-[Contact the PaaS team](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to request information on how to enable and use this service for your app, and we will make you aware of any constraints in its use at that time.
+This service may not be suitable for everyone, so [contact the PaaS team](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you want information on how to enable and use this service for your app.
+We will make you aware of any constraints in its use at that time.

 ### TLS connection to Elasticsearch